The Staircase Makeover That Transformed My Entire Home

 My first plan after removing the linoleum was to use a heat gun and tackle the tar paper and glue that was slathered on generously to hold down the linoleum tiles.
 But after seeing that these beautiful wood stairs were beyond glue stripping I went to plan B.

-The shortest I was able to find were 35″.
-My stairs length measures 34 3/4″ (on most!)which was the smallest length I could find so I will have to cut these down to fit.
+The shortest I was able to find was 35โณ.
+My stairs length measures 34 3/4โณ (on most!,) which was the smallest length I could find, so I will have to cut these down to fit.

 This is what I used on my specific project.
 I bought peel and stick wallpaper that was designed and made specifically for stair risers, however you can use any peel and stick wallpaper you like but you will have to consider these points below if you do.
 Since ths product was precut for standard risers All I had to do at the end was trim the length once I adhered them to my risers: